AliTaheriNastooh/DSSproject/telegram/README.md

 # DSS course project

-first create teleConfig.ini file like this:
+first create teleConfig.ini file like this and put it next to the tele.py :

 ```